 New Website – New content will be added throughout the month; @CVARC.com email addresses are available to members who are interested; There are sections that allow comments.
 Just like the newsletter, please send us anything you’d like included on the website.
 Continue reading “August Meeting Summary”

-CVARC is offering free classes leading to an Amateur Radio License.
-We offer classes for the TECHNICIAN (Entry Level) and GENERAL (Intermediate Level) Licenses.
+CVARC is offering free classes to help you prepare for the Amateur Radio License exams.
+We are currently offering classes for the TECHNICIAN (Entry Level) and GENERAL (Intermediate Level) Licenses.

-All classes will be at the East County Sheriff’s Station Community Room, 2101 E. Olsen Road, Thousand Oaks, California.
+All classes will be at the East County Sheriff’s Station Community Room, 2101 E. Olsen Road, in Thousand Oaks.